(In territories with significant traditional TRAMIL use)

 leaf, heated and greased in fat, applied locally1-2

-The use for boils and ganglionary inflammation is classified as REC, based on the significant traditional use (WHO)4 documented in the TRAMIL surveys.
+The use for boils and lymph node inflammation is classified as REC based on the significant traditional use documented in the TRAMIL surveys and the toxicity studies.

-Do not apply leaf for more than three minutes after local erythema (reddening) appears (normal reaction).
+Limit the application of the leaf to a maximum of three minutes after local erythema (redness) appears (normal reaction).

-Wash injury with boiled water and soap, apply 2-4 grams of leaf to affected area.
+Wash the injury with boiled water and soap, apply 2-4 grams of heated leaf on the affected area.

-Note: The popular practice of greasing in fat probably facilitates extraction of the active principle with the rubefacient effect -i.e. capsaicin-, but it carries the risk of overadded infection.
+note: the popular practice of smearing grease probably facilitates the extraction of the active ingredient with rubefacient effect, which is capsaicin, but it carries the risk of additional infection.

 1 GERMOSEN-ROBINEAU L, GERONIMO M, AMPARO C, 1984